mxczfr/secret-store/README.md

 # secret-store

-Secrets manager for data to share with multiple people on the same machine.
+Secrets manager to share data with multiple people on the same machine.
 Based on SSH Keys.

 ## Basics